-European site Motorway/A roads within 200m Notes
+Habitats Site Motorway/A roads within 200m Notes

+River Itchen SAC A31, A34, M3, M27 The M27 is outside the Plan area but linked to it.
+The other roads are all within the Plan area.

+Solent Maritime SAC and Solent & Southampton Water SPA/Ramsar A3(M), A27, A2030, A3023; A259, M27, M271, A35, A36 The M27 links to the Plan area; the other roads are outside it.
+Other parts of Solent Maritime SAC and Solent & Southampton Water SPA/Ramsar are either not within 15km of the Plan area, not linked by roads (e.g. on the Isle of Wight), or not next to major roads.

+Salisbury Plain SAC and Porton Down SPA A30 A30 is outside the Plan area.
+The B3049 links the Plan area to the A30.
 Additional roads pass this site within 200m but are beyond 15km from the Plan area.

-Woolmer Forest SAC and Wealden Heath SPA A3, A325 Both roads are outside the Plan area
+Woolmer Forest SAC and Wealden Heath SPA A3, A325 Both relevant sections of these roads are outside the Plan area.
+The A3 further south and the A31 link the Plan area to these roads.

 Screened out

-East Hampshire Hangers SAC None
+East Hampshire Hangers SAC None n/a

-Emer Bog SAC None
+Emer Bog SAC None n/a

-Kingley Vale SAC None
+Kingley Vale SAC None n/a

-Mottisfont Bats SAC None
+Mottisfont Bats SAC None n/a

-Rook Clift SAC None
+Rook Clift SAC None n/a

-Shortheath Common SAC None
+Shortheath Common SAC None n/a

-Solent & Isle of Wight Lagoons SAC Within 15km of the Plan area: none Other parts of Solent & Isle of Wight Lagoons SAC are either not within 15km of the Plan area, not linked by roads (e.g. on the Isle of Wight), or not next to major roads.
+Solent & Isle of Wight Lagoons SAC Within 15km of the Plan area: none Other parts of Solent & Isle of Wight Lagoons SAC are either not within 15km of the Plan area, not linked by roads (e.g.

+Habitats Site Motorway/A roads within 200m Notes on the Isle of Wight), or not next to major roads.

-Figure 4.1: Major roads in proximity to European sites
+Figure 4.1: Major Roads